 - Benjamin Rhodes, Assistant to the President and Deputy National Security Advisor for Strategic Communications and Speechwriting

 - Evan Ryan, Assistant Secretary of State for Educational and Cultural Affairs (ECA), Dept of State

 - Carrie Hessler-Radelet, Director, Peace Corps

 President Obama, who is here in Washington, DC right now, will not be involved in the summit, though I'm still secretly hoping he'll make an appearance.

-I’d like to offer a special thanks to Hostelling International Washington, DC for hosting me and several dozen of the summit attendees.
-Despite the chill outside, I slept in a warm and toasty dorm room, was able to enjoy a hot shower, and fill up on a free breakfast which included chocolate muffins.
+Despite the chill outside, I slept in a warm and toasty dorm room, was able to enjoy a hot shower, and fill up on a complimentary breakfast which included chocolate muffins.